Digital-Repository-of-Ireland/DRI-3D-Pilot/README.md

 ### Building Self hosted 3D Viewer

 After analysing and comparing the pros and cons of using a commercial hosting platform and self hosted viewer we opted to implement our own viewer , because self hosted viewer comes with advantages like less cost, no limit on size of models, number of models and formats etc. We implemented 3D viewer using Three, a cross browser Javascript library and Application Programming Interface (API) that comes with features of not only creating and designing but also displaying animation, 3D graphics in web browser using WebGL.
+The code for the 3D viewer is open source and is available [here](https://github.com/Digital-Repository-of-Ireland/DRI-3DViewer).

 <p align="center">
 <img src="https://raw.githubusercontent.com/Digital-Repository-of-Ireland/DRI-3D-Pilot/master/face_shieldmask2.jpeg" width="600" height="300" />